vivek423/algo_trading/README.md

 © 2024 DataBull.
 All rights reserved.

 This is proprietary software.
 Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited.

-## Disclaimer

-This software is for educational purposes only.
-Use it at your own risk.
-The authors and contributors are not responsible for any financial losses incurred using this system.